Read About the History of WheatonArts

 In 1970, the first buildings at WheatonArts opened to the public.
 The present administration building contained the A.G.
 Paperweight Shop and offices.
 There was also a gatehouse, a General Store, a museum store called the “Brownstone Emporium,” and support facilities for carpentry and painting.
 The museum collection continued to be housed on High Street in Millville.

 Soon construction began on the Museum of American Glass and the T. C. Wheaton Glass Factory.
 Until completion of the factory, glassblowing demonstrations were conducted in a glass furnace placed in a small structure adjacent to the entrance.
 The museum opened in 1973, followed shortly thereafter by the opening of the T. C. Wheaton Glass Factory, Dr. T. C. Wheaton Pharmacy, West Jersey Crafts, Arthur Gorham Paperweight Shop, Crafts and Trades Row and a barn.

 Today, WheatonArts consists of over 45 acres with 18 buildings.
-The Museum of American Glass houses over 22,000 objects, both historic and contemporary.
+The Museum of American Glass houses over 22,000 objects, both historic and contemporary, and the Down Jersey Folklife Center.
 The fully operational Glass Studio presents daily, interpretive demonstrations for the public with artists showing traditional and contemporary glassblowing techniques.
 In the Artist Studios, artists demonstrate the traditional southern New Jersey crafts of pottery and flameworking.
-The 1876 Centre Grove Schoolhouse, Museum Stores (General Store, Arthur Gorham Paperweight Shop, Brownstone Emporium, and The Gallery of Fine Craft) and the Event Center complete the complex.
+The 1876 Centre Grove Schoolhouse, Museum Stores (General Store, Arthur Gorham Paperweight Shop, Brownstone Holiday Shop, and The Gallery of Fine Craft) and an Event Center complete the complex.